Quantitative Darboux theorems in contact geometry: A tightness radius estimate

-\begin{proposition} Let $(M^n,g)$ be a Riemannian manifold with $\sec(g)\leq K$ for some real number $K$.
+\begin{proposition}[see e.g. {\cite[Theorem 27 page 175]{Petersen}}] Let $(M^n,g)$ be a Riemannian manifold with $\sec(g)\leq K$ for some real number $K$.
 Let $r$ be any radius below the injectivity radius $\injg$ and $p$ any point in $M$.
-If $K$ is non-negative, then the Hessian of the distance function
+If $K$ is non-positive, then the Hessian of the distance function

 is positive definite on the ball of radius $r$ about $p,$ $B_p(r)$.
 If $K$ is positive then the same holds provided $r$ is less than $\frac{\pi}{2\sqrt K}$.

 More generally, the Hessian of $\mathsf{r}$ satisfies